 The advent of the Anthropocene—the era of man-made impact made visible and evident in climate change—has engendered huge debate about our material culture.
 Critical thinking around climate change is asking, “What does all this stuff do anyway?”
 Panneels posed the question: if the way in which we “see” the world was significantly altered by glass, then can we alter our perception in the Anthropocene by shifting the way we “see” once more?
 Aesthetics is a powerful tool.
 Going further, Panneels asked: What are the images that we collectively create in glass?
 What do they say about us as a society?
 How do these images reflect us?
 What do they make us “see”?

 Observation in science by the trained eye, or the sublimely conceived and made scientific instrument, provides a record of causality seen or refuted.
 Something is predicted, an action is taken, a result is recorded, and with analysis new structures of reality are revealed and communicated.
 Glass in an artist’s hands is glass in action, seen through an artist’s eyes.
 Jane Cook argued, “Where there is action, there is change, and the opportunity for observation”.
 Though not conceived as a scientific experiment, glassmaking, when observed with science’s eye, is always teaching science.
 She argued that the so-called “science-art divide” separates only the gross motivations of the professions, not the actual mental processes that are responsible for creativity.
 While principal motivations in the scientific/technical realm are the quest for precision, the balance of risk and cost for mass manufacture, and the fine-tuning of utility, the artistic pursuit of aesthetic goals is no less demanding.
 The oft-venerated scientific method, taught with a first step to “generate a hypothesis”, is a pithy testable pronouncement of a possible bit of truth.
-This too often leaves out the essential “zero-eth” step, play.
+This too often leaves out the essential “zero-eth” step: play.
 The element of “serious play” is what Jane Cook argues is the key role of creativity and contribution artists make in art-science collaborations.